swiftlang/swift-evolution/proposals/nnnn-actor-initializers.md

 }
 ```

-This, combined with the rule change for classes, where the synchronization is not superflous, means that some minor source fixes will be required.
+This, combined with the rule change for classes, where the synchronization is not superfluous, means that some minor source fixes will be required.
 A warning about this change will be emitted in when the compiler is operating in Swift 5 mode, because it will become an error in Swift 6.

 ## Alternatives considered